-Study looks at predicting fracture risk after women stop bisphosphonate therapyMay 5th, 2014 in Diseases, Conditions, Syndromes /
+Study looks at predicting fracture risk after women stop bisphosphonate therapyMay 5, 2014 in Medicine & Health / Diseases, Conditions, Syndromes

 Age and testing of hip bone mineral density (BDM) when postmenopausal women discontinue bisphosphonate therapy can help predict the likelihood of fractures over the next five years.